TOM ALBANESE, LSW

 Data & Evaluation Manager

 As the Data and Evaluation Manager, Jeremiah Bakerstull is responsible for program and system data analysis, evaluation and reporting.
 Prior to joining Community Shelter Board in 2010, Jeremiah worked for Pilkington.
 He has a master’s of science in management degree, which he earned from Mount Vernon Nazarene University.

 | Download Bio

-Lianna Barbu directs the internal operations of CSB.
+Lianna Barbu directs the internal operations of Community Shelter Board.
 She is responsible for overseeing the operation and management of all finance activities, grants, information technology and human resources.
 She also directs the data, research and evaluation affairs of CSB and is responsible for program and system evaluations necessary for programmatic and planning decisions.
 She oversees the work of the Rebuilding Lives Funder Collaborative – the local continuum of care for Columbus and Franklin County’s programs funded by the U.S. Department of Housing and Urban Development.
 She holds a master’s degree in business administration from the Ohio State University Fisher College of Business and an undergraduate degree in computer sciences.